sharife/bluenotetx/site/content/post/cancer-distress-a-discussion-with-clinical-experts-from-mskcc.md

 ---
 title: "Cancer & Distress: A Discussion with Clinical Experts from MSKCC"
 date: 2021-06-10T14:35:59.288Z
-description: On May 26, 2021, Mark Elfers of Blue Note Therapeutics was joined by clinical experts from MSKCC Dr. Allison J. Applebaum, Dr. William S.
-  Breitbart, Dr. Wendy Lichtenthal, and Dr. Hayley Pessin, along with our patient advisors Anne Marie Mercurio and Michael Mancini to discuss the origins and treatments of cancer-related distress.
+description: In May, Blue Note Therapeutics was joined by clinical experts from MSKCC Dr. Allison J. Applebaum, Dr. William S. Breitbart, Dr. Wendy Lichtenthal, and Dr. Hayley Pessin, along with our patient advisors Anne Marie Mercurio and Michael Mancini to discuss the origins and treatments of cancer-related distress.
 image: img/expert-panel-image.jpg
 ---
 *This transcript has been edited for clarity and accuracy.*